Eden Reforestation Projects: Kenya

 Located on the eastern coast of Africa, Kenya is a country famous for its diverse wildlife and wide range of forest types that have long supported its communities.
 Mismanagement of these forests in recent decades has led to massive environmental degradation; human activities such as logging, charcoal burning, and illegal settling to create farmland are some of the major factors of deforestation.
 Today only 7% of Kenya is covered by trees.
 As a result, the country has seen an increase in severe drought and extreme poverty.

-In partnership with the Kijabe Forest Trust and the David Sheldrick Wildlife Trust, Eden Reforestation Projects began working in two distinct regions of Kenya.
+In partnership with the Kijabe Forest Trust and the Sheldrick Wildlife Trust, Eden Reforestation Projects began working in two distinct regions of Kenya.
 The Kijabe Forest is located in the Great Rift Valley, where Eden Projects began implementing a vision of restoring a thriving afromontane ecosystem.
 These systems are subtropical regions that are critical for providing a reliable water supply, landslide protection, along with other essential systems for communities and wildlife.
 The Lamu County region is located on the coast of Kenya, where Eden Projects' work has focused on restoring mangrove and coastal forest habitats.

 With the initial goal of producing 3 million trees within the first year of full operations, Eden Projects hired local leadership and villagers to produce a mix of native species trees.
 Planting began in March 2020 and in the first month, employees planted over 50,000 trees.
 Since then tree production efforts have scaled up, and Eden Projects has initiated plans to expand its work in Kenya by multiplying nursery and planting sites.
 By November 2020, over 2.4 million trees had been planted in Kenya.